StasPlatonov/telegram-multibot/README.md

 7. Get products and prices information by QR link from payed cheque from nalog.ru
 8. Some test functions (that may not work well yet =))

+Ready to launch from PyCharm IDE or with following command line: python main.py

 Requirements
 1. ".env" file in the root (that contains some credential information to login to nalog.ru site) of type: